Clinical Dynamometry – Level 1, Medical Exercise Therapy

 - Licensed professional clinicians or students seeking a degree in a healthcare profession.

-- Minimum of 12 registered participants before April 2.
+- Minimum of 12 registered participants before April 2 – the session has been confirmed.

 - Recommended Pre–Course Reading: Kolber MJ, Cleland JA.
 Strength testing using hand-held dynamometry.
 Phys Ther Rev 2005; 10: 99–112.